dfactoryplugins/post-views-counter/readme.txt

 * Option to select post types for which post views will be counted and displayed.
 * 2 methods of collecting post views data: PHP and Javascript, for greater flexibility
 * Possibility to manually set views count for each post
+* Capability to query posts according to its views count
 * Option to set time between counts
 * Excluding counts from visitors: bots, logged in users, selected user roles
 * Excluding users by IPs
 * Restricting display by user roles
 * Restricting post views editing to admins
 * One-click data import from WP-PostViews
+* Sortable admin column
 * Post views display position, automatic or manual via shortcode
 * W3 Cache/WP SuperCache compatible
 * Optional object cache support
-* Post views admin column
 * WPML and Polylang compatible
 * .pot file for translations included